 Marathon Petroleum’s cash flow

-In the first quarter, Marathon Petroleum (MPC) had $1623 million in cash from operations.
-The company had cash outflows of $1241 million in the form of an addition to PEE (plant, property, and equipment) and $354 million in the form of dividends.
+In the first half of 2018, Marathon Petroleum (MPC) had $2.249 billion in cash from operations.
+The company had cash outflows of $1.466 billion due to an addition to PPE (plant, property, and equipment) additions, the acquisition, and $430 million in dividends.

-Marathon Petroleum’s cash outflows were ~$1595 million in the first quarter if we consider the PPE additions and dividend payments.
-The company’s cash flow from operations of $1623 million covered its necessary capex and dividend payments of $1595 billion in the first quarter.
+Marathon Petroleum’s cash outflows were ~$1.896 billion in the first half of 2018 if we consider the PPE additions, the acquisition, and dividend payments.
+The company had a cash surplus of ~$353 million—the difference between cash from operations and capex and dividend outflows.

-Marathon Petroleum’s investment in acquisitions, loans, and contributions was $325 million.
-The company’s in share repurchases were $885 million in the first quarter.
-Marathon Petroleum met the requirement through cash reserves and debt.
-Marathon Petroleum’s debt rose by $573 billion in the first quarter.
-The company’s cash balance fell from $1.7 billion at the beginning of the quarter to $0.9 billion at the end of the quarter.
+However, Marathon Petroleum’s share repurchases were ~$2.2 billion in the first half of 2018.
+The required cash needs were met through debt.
+Marathon Petroleum’s debt rose by $4.3 billion in the first half of 2018, which increased Marathon Petroleum’s cash balance.
+The cash balance rose from $3.0 billion at the beginning of 2018 to $5.0 billion at the end of the first half of 2018.